Local food. Whole Food.

 Do you support local food growers, farmers markets, ect?
 Are there certain foods, and recipes you have to make completely from scratch?
 I would love to hear your thoughts and ideas.

 Thanks for listening!
-I hope you love this sauce as much as I do.
+I hope you love this Healthy Tomato Sauce as much as I do.

 Julia